ISO-TC204/ISO-TC204.github.io/docs/resources.md

         It is one of three European Standardization Organizations (together with CEN and CENELEC) that have been officially recognized by the European Union and by the European Free Trade Association (EFTA) as being responsible for developing and defining voluntary standards at European level.

+        Its [TC ITS](https://www.etsi.org/committee/its) is dedicated to handling the ITS-related work within ETSI.

     ??? info "Institute of Electrical and Electronics Engineers (IEEE)" The [Institute of Electrical and Electronics Engineers (IEEE)](https://www.ieee.org/) develops standards for a wide range of electronics and communications, including some of the foundational standards for ITS, including IEEE 1609.2, which defines the security certificates used for C-ITS.
+The IEEE 1609 work is performed within the IEEE Vehicular Technology Society IEEE 1609 Working Group.

+    ??? info "National Transportation Communications for ITS Protocol (NTCIP)" The [NTCIP](https://www.ntcip.org) standards define centre-to-field interfaces for ITS, such as signal controllers, message signs, and other ITS field equipment.

     ??? info "Society of Automotive Engineers International (SAE)" The [Society of Automotive Engineers International (SAE)](https://www.sae.org/) develops standards for vehicles and has been the source of several ISO efforts, particularly in the field of Automated Driving Systems and connected vehicles.
+The SAE committees most closely related to ITS are those under the [V2X Communications Steering Committee](https://standardsworks.sae.org/standards-committees/v2x-communications-steering-committee)

 ??? info "Collaborations (Joint Working Groups)"
     Administered by ISO/TC 204